safinsingh/lnk/README.txt

 `lnk` is built with CMake; you can automate the build process by running `./scripts/{build,run}.sh` from the root of the project.

+`lnk` includes an optimization script to test different numbers of threads and lengths of the epoll event buffer; you can run it with `python3 scripts/optimize.py`